 Our success depends in part upon our ability to safeguard our core technology and other intellectual property protection for our technology, inventions, improvements, proprietary rights and other assets.
 We seek to accomplish that objective by establishing intellectual property rights in and protecting those assets through a combination of patent, trademark and copyright law, trade secret, protection, license agreements, confidentiality procedures, employee invention assignment agreements, non-disclosure agreements with third parties and other contractual measures.
-As of July 31, 2024, we owned 14 issued U.S. patents, four issued foreign patents, nine U.S. patent applications and seven patent applications in various non-U.S. jurisdictions.
-In addition, as of July 31, 2024, we owned 14 registered trademarks in the United States, two pending trademark applications in the United States, 19 registered trademarks in various non-U.S. jurisdictions and three pending trademark applications in various non-U.S. jurisdictions.
+As of January 31, 2024, we owned 14 issued U.S. patents, four issued foreign patents, nine U.S. patent applications and seven foreign patent applications.
+In addition, as of January 31, 2024, we owned 14 registered trademarks in the United States, one pending trademark application in the United States, as well as 17 registered trademarks in non-U.S. jurisdictions and five pending trademark applications in various non-U.S. jurisdictions.
 We also have registered domain names for websites that we use in our business.
 We intend to pursue additional intellectual property protection to the extent we believe it would be beneficial and cost-effective.
 Despite our efforts to protect our intellectual property rights, they may not be respected in the future or may be invalidated, circumvented or challenged.
 For additional information, see the section titled "Risk Factors-Risks Related to Our Intellectual Property."